 Data analyses

-The research design was correlational.
+The analytical approach was correlational.
 Cronbach’s alphas and zero-order correlations were used to assess the scales’ internal consistencies and examine associations between pairs of continuous variables; with the purpose of exploring the differences in the measured variables related to socio-demographical and work variables, independent sample t-tests, ANOVAs, and correlational analysis were carried out, using IBM SPSS 23.
 Relationships between measured variables were examined through correlation analysis and multiple regressions, using SPSS 23 and SPSS PROCESS Macro 3.3.

 More specifically, two moderation analyses were run to verify whether POS moderated the relationship between Job Demands (and vice versa) and outcomes (burnout and job satisfaction).
 For each analysis, PROCESS model number 1 with the macro developed by Hayes was run, estimating the relationship between the predictor and the criterion at low, medium, and high levels; the PROCESS macro allows bootstrapping (Hayes 2018), a nonparametric resampling procedure that does not assume normality and involves the extraction of several thousand subsamples (5,000, in the present case) from a dataset.
 Through bootstrapping, the distribution of effects is empirically approximated and used for calculating confidence intervals (Preacher & Hayes 2004).
 For each association, the unstandardized B coefficient along with the 90% lower and upper limits of its respective confidence interval will be provided.
 Interactions were probed through the Johnson-Neyman technique.
 This technique provides a region of significance of the effect of X on Y; that is, it provides a continuum where the conditional effect of X on Y transitions between statistically significant and not significant at the alpha level of significance (Hayes 2018).

+Ethical Consideration

-Disclosures and AcknowledgmentsBefore administration of the questionnaire, according to the Helsinki Declaration and APA ethical standards, employees (a) were advised about their right to decline or withdraw to participate at any time, (b) confirmed that the instructions were clear, (c) were informed about all relevant aspects of the study and (d) agreed to participate in the study.
-Data were managed in line with the EU General Data Protection Regulation (GDPR); the study was approved by the ethics committee of the XXX university.
+Before administration of the questionnaire, according to the Helsinki Declaration and APA ethical standards, employees (a) were advised about their right to decline or withdraw to participate at any time, (b) confirmed that the instructions were clear, (c) were informed about all relevant aspects of the study and (d) agreed to participate in the study.
+Data were managed in line with the EU General Data Protection Regulation (GDPR); the study was approved by the ethics committee of the Faculty of Human and Social Sciences at the “Kore” University of Enna with code: UKE-IRBPSY-09.22.02.

-The protocol was approved by the ethics committee of the Faculty of Human and Social Sciences at the “Kore” University of Enna with code: UKE-IRBPSY-09.22.02.
-We declare that the study has been conducted in line with the ethical standards of the 1964 Declaration of Helsinki.
-Before taking part in the study, participants were informed about any relevant aspect of the study (e.g., methods, institutional affiliations of the researcher), they were informed of the right to refuse to participate in the study or to withdraw consent to participate at any time during the study without reprisal.
-They then confirmed that they well understood the instructions, accepted to participate, and filled in the questionnaire.